0xPolygonMiden/miden-base/docs/architecture/state.md

 As described in the [accounts section](accounts.md), there are two types of accounts:

 - **Public accounts:** where all account data is stored on-chain.
-- **Private accounts:** where only the hash of the account is stored on-chain.
+- **Private accounts:** where only the commitments to the account is stored on-chain.

 Private accounts significantly reduce storage overhead.
-A private account contributes only $40$ bytes to the global state ($8$ bytes for the account ID + $32$ bytes for the account hash).
-For example, 1 billion private accounts take up only $40$ GB of state.
+A private account contributes only $40$ bytes to the global state ($15$ bytes for the account ID + $32$ bytes for the account commitment + $4$ bytes for the block number).
+For example, 1 billion private accounts take up only $47.47$ GB of state.

 The storage contribution of a public account depends on the amount of data it stores.